jonas-grgt/Clique/RANDOM.md

 - Ok I just got 3 tables working.
 They were actually easier than I expected lol, maybe I'll add more table styles later but for now I need to add table configurations

 - Ok I've added configurations to tables and markup parsing.
 Solid day.
 Im already done with this library.
 Maybe i'll add 2 more tables next.
 A customizable and a curved box draw table
-- Finally done.
-Interactive options?
-But we already have Scanner I guess depends I think its alright like this

-User uploads image -> We compute a hash -> Check the db for similar or equal hashes -> we pass through an image processing tool -> we get a name or smth similar for the gif -> we pass to tenor -> we get similar images -> We compute a hash -> compare it to the original's hash